Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: GM's historical growth has been cyclical, influenced by economic conditions and shifts in consumer demand.
-The company has experienced periods of rapid growth followed by periods of decline.
-It's shifting towards a more sustainable growth model based on electric vehicles and new mobility services.
+Historical Growth: GM's growth has been influenced by economic conditions and industry trends.
+The company has experienced periods of significant growth and periods of restructuring.

 Summary